 Inflation increases the cost of goods and services for consumers.
 To ensure that American taxpayers keep pace with the rising costs of inflation, the IRS periodically adjusts the value of certain deductions and exemptions.
 With rising deductions and exemptions, you get to protect more of your money from becoming taxable income.

-- The standard deduction rises to $12,400 for married taxpayers filing jointly, $9,100 for heads of household and $6,200 for singles and married taxpayers filing separately
+- The standard deduction rises to $9,300 for heads of household while the other filing changes are unchanged

-- Annual deductible amounts for Health Savings Accounts increase for families and individuals to $6,550 and $3,300 respectively.
+- Annual deductible amounts for Health Savings Accounts increase for families to $6,750 but with no change for individuals

-- The estate and gift tax exclusion rises to $5.36 million
+- The estate and gift tax exclusion rises to $5.45million

 According to Jeff Gonzalez, a CPA and the CFO of Los Angeles-based Electric Entertainment, "Inflation adjustments can be a big thing.
 They don't come every year, but when they do, they translate into additional money in your pocket."